Each day brings a thousand blinking buttons screaming to be pushed. Most do nothing, but five… five will change your life.

 The enemy will try to stop you.
 Each and every item on your Avoid-At-All-Costs List will do its best to distract you from your Vital Few.

 “You cannot overestimate the unimportance of practically everything.”John Maxwell

-Only by holding an active focus on our Vital Few can we sidestep regret and walk a path we’ll be proud of in the end.
+Only by holding an active focus on our Vital Few can we walk a path we’ll be proud of in the end.